hcmlab/ssi/ui/nova/docs/index.md

  Shorcut					Description
  -------					------
- 0 - 9						Setting the label for the selected segment (For discrete schemes) S							Splitting the selected segment in two parts on the green annotation cursor W							Creating a new label between the green annotation cursor and the red media position cursor, edit selected segment Q							Move the Signal Cursor to the beginning, the Annotation Cursor to the end of the selected segment E							Move the Annotation Cursor to the beginning, the Signal Cursor to the end of the selected segment ctrl + C      				Copy the currently selected segment ctrl + K					Delete all annotations that are on the right side of the green annotation cursor ctrl + L					Complete the current session automatically ctrl + V					Paste a copied segment ctrl + X					Cut the selected segment ctrl + Y					Redo ctrl + Z					Undo shift + dragging			Creating a label from start to end position (same as dragg with right mouse)
+ 0 - 9						Setting the label for the selected segment (For discrete schemes) S (on Segment)			    Splitting the selected segment in two parts on the green annotation cursor S (on Tier) 			    Move green Annotation Cursor to red Signal Cursor W							Creating a new label between the green annotation cursor and the red media position cursor, edit selected segment Q							Move signal cursor to the beginning, the annotation cursor to the end of the selected segment E							Move annotation cursor to the beginning, the signal cursor to the end of the selected segment ctrl + C      				Copy the currently selected segment ctrl + K					Delete all annotations that are on the right side of the green annotation cursor ctrl + L					Complete the current session automatically ctrl + R      				Reload current annotation ctrl + B      				Reload current annotation from backup ctrl + X					Cut the selected segment ctrl + V					Paste a copied segment ctrl + Y					Redo last step ctrl + Z					Undo last step shift + dragging			Creating a label from start to end position (same as dragg with right mouse)

 **Continuous Scheme**